cloudhm/advanced-keymapping/README.md

 I am going to talk about how and why I map `hjkl` as `arrow` keys.
 For the mapping to work, you will need to use either of the following tools.

 [Karabiner](https://github.com/tekezo/Karabiner): Arguably the most powerful key mapping tool.
-I still hate how much options it actually has, I have to go through a long list making sure I don't miss anything.
 Free makes it even better.
-I did even send couple emails to the author, and guess what, I got responses back within 8 hours.
+On top of that, it comes with a great customer service(I got responds within 8 hours when I sent emails to ask questions).

 [BetterTouchTool](https://www.boastr.net/): BTT is well known, and very intuitively easy to use.
 It is no longer free, however spending few bucks to have it 24/7.
 I am totally down.
 In this post, I am not going to show how BTT works, it's very easy to figure out.